jeeva1019/loyalty-management/README.md

 | end             | Page size (default: 20)                    |
 | type            | Filter by points record type (earn/redeem) |

-Got it!
-Here's how you can update the README to mention that the Postman collection is in the **`document`** folder:

 ---

 ## Postman Collection